Day 1: Arrival in Vilnius, the capital of Lithuania and accommodation in your hotel.

-An afternoon city tour of Klaipeda focusing on the Old Town with its Theatre Square dominated by the statue of a girl “Ann from Tharau”, narrow alleyways with attractive courtyards, art galleries, cafes and small boutiques, blocks of lattice-work buildings, old warehouse reflecting the influence of Germanic architecture of the Hanseatic period.
+Afternoon city tour of Klaipeda focusing on the Old Town with its Theatre Square dominated by the statue of a girl “Ann from Tharau”, narrow alleyways with attractive courtyards, art galleries, cafes and small boutiques, blocks of lattice-work buildings, old warehouse reflecting the influence of Germanic architecture of the Hanseatic period.

-Day 5: A full day sightseeing on the Curonian Spit, a UNESCO World heritage site and the National Park located between the Curonian Lagoon and the Baltic Sea.
+Day 5: Full day sightseeing on the Curonian Spit, a UNESCO World heritage site and the National Park located between the Curonian Lagoon and the Baltic Sea.
 You can walk on the Hill of Witches in the fishing village of Juodkrante, enjoy an unforgettable view from a majestic 60 meter high seaside dune and visit Thomas Mann’s summer house in Nida.
 Your overnight stay is back in Klaipeda.

 Day 6: Quick drive to Palanga in the morning, Lithuania’s most popular seaside resort, just 25 km from Klaipeda.
 Visit the Amber Museum, housed in the former mansion of Count Tyszkiewicz surrounded by an elegant park created by French arborist Eduard Andre.
 You can find about 4,500 pieces of amber on display in the museum.
 Visitors are familiarized with the formation, processing, practical use, and structural variations of amber.
 Late afternoon return to Vilnius.